 A homemade cough syrup starts with a good set of ingredients, and there are some marquee items to include in this endeavor.
 Using these regularly will help to avert issues in the first place, and they can help ease suffering when it is too late.

-- Ginger: It has compounds that open up the lungs and relaxes muscles that are stressed from coughing.
+- Ginger: It has compounds that open up the lungs and relax muscles that are stressed from coughing.

 - Garlic: A good component of a healthy daily diet, raw garlic can up the ante of medicinal qualities when necessary.